splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/performance.rst

 .. _dotnet-overhead-constraints:

-Constraints impacting the performance of the .NET agent
+Constraints impacting the performance of the .NET instrumentation
 =================================================================

-In general, the more telemetry you collect from your application, the bigger is the impact on agent overhead.
-For example, tracing methods that aren't relevant to your application can still produce considerable agent overhead because tracing such methods is computationally more expensive than running the method itself.
+In general, the more telemetry you collect from your application, the bigger is the impact on instrumentation overhead.
+For example, tracing methods that aren't relevant to your application can still produce considerable instrumentation overhead because tracing such methods is computationally more expensive than running the method itself.
 Similarly, high cardinality tags in metrics might increase memory usage.
 Debug logging also increases write operations to disk and memory usage.

 .. _dotnet-overhead-troubleshooting:

-Troubleshooting agent overhead issues
+Troubleshooting instrumentation overhead issues
 ====================================================================

-When troubleshooting agent overhead issues, do the following:
+When troubleshooting instrumentation overhead issues, do the following:

 - Check minimum requirements.
 See :ref:`dotnet-overhead-requirements`.
-- Use the latest compatible version of the .NET agent.
+- Use the latest compatible version of the .NET instrumentation.
 - Use the latest compatible version of .NET.

-Consider taking the following actions to decrease agent overhead:
+Consider taking the following actions to decrease instrumentation overhead:

 - If your application is approaching memory limits, consider giving it more memory.
 - If your application is using all the CPU, you might want to scale it horizontally.